Mayur-web03/rpa-monitor/README.md

 ## 🧪 How to Verify Key Behaviors

-- **Pause/Resume:** Pause the stream, watch the "Queued Updates" counter grow, then Resume to see it flush.
+- **Pause/Resume:** Pause the stream, watch the "Queued Updates" counter grow, then Resume to see it flush
-- **Multi-sort:** Click a column header, then Shift+Click another — priority indicators (▲1, ▲2) appear.
+- **Multi-sort:** Click a column header, then **Shift+Click** another — priority indicators (▲1, ▲2) appear on headers
-- **Fuzzy Search:** Try out-of-order multi-word queries (e.g. `Cloud Tata Completed`).
+- **Fuzzy Search:** Try out-of-order multi-word queries like `Cloud Tata Completed`
-- **Layout Persistence:** Apply filters/sort, refresh the page — state restores from LocalStorage.
+- **Layout Persistence:** Apply filters/sort, refresh the page — state restores from LocalStorage
-- **Analytics View:** Pause the stream, click "📊 Analytics View" to see a Chart.js-powered breakdown of the frozen snapshot.
+- **Analytics View:** Pause the stream, click "📊 Analytics View" to see Chart.js breakdown of the frozen snapshot
-- **Snapshot Export:** Apply any filter/sort, click "⬇ Export CSV" — the exported file matches exactly what's visible in the grid.
+- **Snapshot Export:** Apply any filter/sort, click "⬇ Export CSV" — exported file matches exactly what's visible in the grid

 ---

 ## 🛠️ Tech Stack

 - **React 18** + **Vite**
-- **Zustand** for state management
+- **Zustand** — state management
-- **Chart.js** for the Analytics View (only library used for visualization, per bounty constraints)
+- **Chart.js** — Analytics View only (only visualization library used)
-- **Web Workers** for off-main-thread CSV parsing
+- **Web Workers** — off-main-thread CSV parsing
-- Vanilla CSS Modules — no UI component libraries
+- Vanilla CSS Modules — zero UI component libraries

 ---

 ## 📋 Known Limitations

-- ROI anomaly highlighting (negative ROI) triggers only if the source dataset contains negative `roi_percent` values — the live stream does not mutate ROI, so this depends entirely on the static CSV content.
+- ROI anomaly highlighting triggers only if the source dataset contains negative `roi_percent` values — the live stream does not mutate ROI, so this depends on static CSV content
+- Virtualization, Sorting, and Search are custom-coded — **no AG Grid, react-window, or TanStack Table used**